 Can we apply for help on a loan for an existing project as well as health and safety furniture for existing/new center?
 Can we apply for both of these on the same grant application?

-DHS funding cannot be used for loan payoff however program may be eligible for equipment for the facility
+DHS funding cannot be used for loan payoff however program may be eligible for equipment for the facility.
+Yes you can apply for both on the same application.

 If I operate multiple programs under one company, do I need to submit different applications for each location or just one application overall?

+One application if you can clearly define and separate distinct center needs.
+Either is fine.

 I have a current retaining wall that needs to be replaced for safety of our playground area, would these be covered.